-It's that time of the year again....Summer!
-Although, I've only posted one article since my return from holiday, I decided to write a blog post about a subject matter near and dear to my heart.
-As most of my readers know, I am a devoted pet owner, and I just adore my furry children.
+With Memorial Day weekend and the official start of summer right around the corner, I decided to write another article about a subject matter near and dear to my heart.
+As most of my readers know, I am a devoted pet owner, and I just adore my furry companions..

 I have read the heart-breaking story too many times.
 Someone’s beloved pet was found dead in a vehicle, even though the pet parent was only gone for a short period.
 Even with the windows cracked, the inside of a car can heat up in a matter of minutes.
 Leaving the A/C running also does not guarantee your furry companion’s safety.
 If you are planning on running errands to places that do not allow pets on their premises, consider keeping them at home.
 You would not leave a human baby in the car with the windows cracked open!
 Then why would you do that to a furry baby?